-Caregivers often put off the “legal stuff” because it’s confusing and it can be difficult to know where to start.
+Caregivers often put off addressing the “legal stuff” because it can be confusing and challenging to know where to start.

-But when you’re caring for an older adult, an important part of the job is making sure essential legal documents are in order.
+But when you’re caring for an older adult, a vital part of the job is making sure essential legal documents are in order.

 That allows someone to help with financial or medical decisions when necessary.

-Getting the paperwork done before it’s needed will save time, money, and headaches down the road.
+Completing the paperwork ahead of time will save time, money, and headaches in the long run.

 To help you get started, we found a helpful free guide from ARAG that gives an overview of caregiving legal basics.

-It uses simple and straightforward language to cover key issues like planning for when your older adult will need someone to speak for them, housing options, end-of-life choices, and more.
+It uses straightforward language to cover key issues like planning for when your older adult will need someone to speak for them, housing options, end-of-life choices, and more.

-We explain what’s in the guide and how it helps with important legal issues related to caregiving.
+We explain what’s in the guide and how it helps with critical legal issues related to caregiving.

-We also like that it gives unbiased information that helps you understand which legal documents are needed, why they’re important, and how to get started.
+We also like that it provides unbiased information to help you understand which legal documents are needed, why they’re essential, and how to get started.

 The guide includes:

-This caregiver legal basics guide covers 6 sections.
+This caregiver legal basics guide covers six sections.
 Here’s what each of them includes:

 Estate planning